Campus Improvement Plan

 E) Focused intervention throughout the year

-Strategy's Expected Result/Impact: increased student growth and achievement as determined by MAP and STAAR
+Strategy's Expected Result/Impact: Increased student growth and achievement as determined by STAAR, district assessments, and PSAT 8/9

 Lever 1: Strong School Leadership and Planning, Lever 5: Effective Instruction